wanghaisheng/responsive-landing-page-starter/content/blog/en/handle-keypad-input-dtmf-with-java-dr.md

 ]
 ```

-The talk action will instruct Nexmo to speak the `text` property back to the caller.
-The input action will instruct Nexmo to capture a single digit that the caller inputs and to send a POST request to `eventUrl` with this information.
+The talk action will instruct Vonage to speak the `text` property back to the caller.
+The input action will instruct Vonage to capture a single digit that the caller inputs and to send a POST request to `eventUrl` with this information.

-A route will also be setup on <http://localhost:3000/webhooks/events> which Nexmo will use to communicate call status changes.
+A route will also be setup on <http://localhost:3000/webhooks/events> which Vonage will use to communicate call status changes.

 #### Setup the DTMF Route

 When the caller presses a digit on their device, a Dual-Tone Multi-Frequency (DTMF) signal is created.
-Nexmo uses this DTMF signal to determine which set of keys were pressed.
-Once this happens, Nexmo sends a POST request to the `eventUrl` defined in the `InputNcco`.
+Vonage uses this DTMF signal to determine which set of keys were pressed.
+Once this happens, Vonage sends a POST request to the `eventUrl` defined in the `InputNcco`.

 Here is an example of the POST request which contains a JSON body: